miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `F_FinBERT_EBF_Headlines.py`: Executing and storing the sentiment analysis for all the EBF news in Parquet Files.
 (This processed dataset is not included in this repository due to its large size)

 ### Topic Modeling
 - `G_BERTopic_News.py`: Training and storing the topic models.
 LDA topics are stored in pickle files.
-Examples: `BERTopicModel2016Sample250k` and `LDAmodel2016Headlines250k30Topics.pkl`
+Examples: `BERTopicModel2016Sample250k` and `LDAmodel2016Headlines250k30Topics.pkl`.(These files are not included in this repository due to its large size)

 ### Correlation Analysis for Topics Selection: Financial data, Sentiment Analysis and Topics
 - `H_FinBERT_BERTopic_EBF_SP500_Corr.py`: Correlation analysis between the sentiment score of the topics and the returns of the S&P500